markhatchell/cakephp3-easy-menus/README.md

 - Manual or Route based link types.
 - Collects all the routes and offers them for you to use them as a menu item.

+### Upcoming Features
+- Showing and hiding menu items based on if the user is authenticated.
+- Regeneration of static link field in the db based on the route info stored in the params field.
+- Role based access, this will require the users of this plugin to have a role field on their user entities.
+- Class parameters for the menu to aid with styling.

+### Requirements
+- bootstrap - used for form layout and menu display.
+- jQuery - used for form layout and menu display.

 ###With composer:

 ```